emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/03-actions.md

 ## Actions from within a contract

-When we deployed and initialized the contract, we used Axion CLI in our Terminal or Command Prompt app.
+When we deployed and initialized the contract, we used Fermi CLI in our Terminal or Command Prompt app.
 At a high level, this might feel like we're lobbing a transaction into the blockchain, instructing it to do a couple actions.

 It's important to note that you can also execute Actions inside a smart contract, which is what we'll be doing.
 In the sidebar on the left, you'll see a section called [**Promises**](/sdk/rust/promises/intro), which provides examples of this.
 Perhaps it's worth mentioning that for the Rust SDK, Promises and Actions are somewhat synonymous.